 should verify that the proposed technology also operates on temporal subsets of the bitstreams corresponding to the prediction structures in the following sections

-should analyze the error robustness, for example assuming a maximum of two consecutive entirely lost pictures having the same temporal_id, and to ensure that loss of reference pictures used for reference by received pictures is detectable [Open issue: this should only apply for low-delay prediction structures]
+(for low-delay prediction structures) should analyze the error robustness, for example assuming a maximum of two consecutive entirely lost pictures having the same temporal_id, and to ensure that loss of reference pictures used for reference by received pictures is detectable

 High-delay prediction structures

 The reference picture lists and pictures marked as "used for reference" for the high-delay prediction structures differ from the first “random access cycle” of a coded video sequence (from the beginning of the sequence starting with an IDR access unit to the next IDR/CRA access unit, exclusive) and for each subsequent random access cycle (from a CRA access unit, inclusive, to the next IDR/CRA access unit, exclusive) in the same coded video sequence.
 The bit count overhead shall be reported separately for the first random access cycle and a subsequent random access cycle.

-[Open issue: For a particular test sequence, the lowest QP as required to be tested per the common conditions as specified in JCTVC-Gxxxx shall be used.]
+Each picture shall be coded as one slice, and the lowest QP as required to be tested per the common conditions as specified in JCTVC-G1200 shall be used.

 Random access common conditions

-[This was agreed, but to be described.]
+GOP size 8 is used.
+RAPs are coded in roughly every one second.
+For example, if the frame rate is 15 fps, then a CRA picture is coded for every 2 GOPs; if the frame rate is 30 fps, then a CRA picture is coded for every 4 GOPs; if the frame rate is 60 fps, a CRA picture is coded for every 8 GOPs.